-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.
+Internal joinery and kitchen fittings

+Repair category 1

+Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen units are of a modern type and appeared in good condition.

-Chimney breasts and fireplaces Repair category 1 Notes All original fireplaces have been removed/ blocked and we assume adequately vented.
-Blocked fireplaces should be vented to prevent condensation and/ or dampness developing.
+Chimney breasts and fireplaces

+Repair category 1

+Notes All original fireplaces have been removed/ blocked and we assume adequately vented.